 Titled Tiger Raid and Starring Brian Gleeson, Damian Molony and Sofia Boutella, it was accepted into the Tribeca film festival (New York) and was also seen at Cannes and Edinburgh, and the Irish Premiere was screened at the Galway Film Fleadh.

-Most of 2017 was spent working on the exciting screen adaptation of Shortcut to Hallelujah with Florence Films.
+Most recent projects include working on the exciting screen adaptation of Shortcut to Hallelujah with Florence Films.
 Hot off the press, the screenplay is titled Sam and is based around the gypsy curse supposedly set on the Mayo Football team as they returned home as All Ireland Champions in 1951.
 Set in the present day, Sam is drenched in Irish lyricism and modern day dark humour.
 The script has been been met with keen interest by film producers and actors throughout the industry.

 Mick has also worked as a lecutrer at NUI Galway and his third novel – Mokusatsu – was published in May of this year.